 - Remember that people are the most important part of my life.

-- I am not making art for money.
-I make art to live and thrive.
+- I make art to live and thrive.

 The intent behind this blog is to help me keep track of my goals, to process and share information that is helpful for emerging artists such as me, and to reflect on ways that art can foster change in people’s lives.
 There might be a section devoted to inspiring ceramic artists but we shall see.
 For now, I’ll focus on structuring the blog.
 Thank you for your patience!